 tagsto pervert into data descriptions:

-, and the abuse of abbr
+and span, and the abuse of abbr,

-where the data is in the title
+where the data is in the title attribute and its

 verbose description as the body of the abbr